SimoneCnt/ppdg/README.md

 1. Install python dependences:
     - mdtraj
     - biopython

-   You can just use `pip install mdtraj biopython`
+   You can use `pip install mdtraj biopython`

 2. Install modeller from [their website](https://salilab.org/modeller/)